Mines Royal Act 1688

-The Royal Mines Act 1688 repealed the Act Against Multipliers (5 Henry IV c.
-4) (1404) which had made it a felony to create gold and silver by means of alchemy.
+The act repealed the part of the Act Against Multipliers, the Gold and Silver Act 1403 (5 Hen.
+4. c.
+4), which had made it a felony to create gold and silver by means of alchemy.

-The Act specified also that "no mine of tin, copper, iron or, lead, shall hereafter be adjudged, reputed, or taken to be a royal mine although gold or silver may be extracted out of the same."
-In doing so, the Act brought to an end the monopolies of the Society of Mines Royal and the Company of Mineral and Battery Works which had enjoyed exclusive rights to extract metal from certain mines.
+The act specified also that "no mine of tin, copper, iron or, lead, shall hereafter be adjudged, reputed, or taken to be a royal mine although gold or silver may be extracted out of the same."
+In doing so, the act brought to an end the monopolies of the Society of Mines Royal and the Company of Mineral and Battery Works which had enjoyed exclusive rights to extract metal from certain mines.

 According to Isaac Newton, in a letter to John Locke, Robert Boyle 'procured the repeal of the Act of Parliament against Multipliers'.
 He further claimed that Boyle must then have had in his hands a recipe for the production of gold by alchemical means.

+Subsequent developments

-The Royal Mines Act 1688, except the last section, was repealed by section 1 of, and the Schedule to, the Statute Law Revision Act 1867.
+The whole act, except the last section, was repealed by section 1 of, and the schedule to, the Statute Law Revision Act 1867 (30 & 31 Vict. c.
+59).